Last updated on 11th November, 2018

 Roshka guesthouse - A pleasant guesthouse situated in the upper part of the village, by the start of Arkhoti road.
 Friendly hosts, great food - this place can be only recommended.
 It is quite large - together, it has 27 beds split into 11 bedrooms.
 Owners can arrange you also horse riding or transfer back to civilization.
 At the guesthouse, you can also buy local souvenirs such as honey stored in jars resembling "Roshka rocks".

-Booking: While the guesthouse is present on several booking portals, owners will be happier (and richer) if you call directly.
+Booking: The guesthouse is currently not on several booking portals, you better call directly.
 Patriarch of the house Shota (+995 599 399 789) handles requests in Georgian and Russian, so if you prefer English, you should call his daughter Shukia (+995 591 71 05 17).

 Rock Side guesthouse - guesthouse located at the lower part of the village, by the "main road".
 In total 5 rooms with 12 beds.
 Mindia, the owner, speaks only usual Georgian/Russian combo, but his daughter can communicate in English as well.
 Wasn't able to get their phone number but guesthouse owners in adjacent villages such as Juta could help with booking.